 ||

-7 | Improve and Validate the Circularity Performance | How can we measure success other than in financial profits (employee happiness, environmental performance, resource independence,..)? | Unit 3 | ||
+7 | Improve and Validate the Circularity Performance | How can you continually improve and validate the circularity and sustainability performance? | Unit 3 | ||

-8 | Communicate Circularity | How can our sustainability efforts be communicated to our customers and other stakeholders? | Unit 1 Unit 2 | Customer Relationships Channels | Implementation go to the course |
+8 | Communicate Circularity | What are the benefits of communicating circularity?
+How can you best communicate your circular approach to customers?
+Which tools and standards exist for communication? | Unit 1 Unit 2 | Implementation go to the course |

-9 | Maintain Circularity | How can we maintain and monitor the circularity efforts over time?
-How can we continually improve the sustainability and circularity of our business model? | Unit 3 Unit 4 |
+9 | Maintain Circularity | How can you maintain, monitor and improve the circularity efforts over time? | Unit 3 Unit 4 |